baconjs/bacon.js/README.md

 you buffer a stream of [1, 2, 3, 4, 5] with count 2, you'll get output
 events with values [1, 2], [3, 4] and [5].

+`stream.bufferWithTimeOrCount(delay, count)` buffers stream events and flushes when either the buffer contains the given number elements or the given amount of milliseconds has passed since last buffered event.

 `stream.toProperty()` creates a Property based on the EventStream.
 Without arguments, you'll get a Property without an initial value.
 The Property will get its first actual value from the stream, and after that it'll